- George C. Page Museum

 Learn more about this and many more historical events in the Monterey Bay area by traveling to Monterey, CA and taking SOC 902 Monterey: Historic Capital of California.
 Find out more about this course here.

-Easter break is right around the corner.
+Summer break is here.
 What a great time to take a vacation and earn some CEUs.
 Are you interested in California history and California’s beautiful Monterey area?
 Check out this travel course from Fresno Pacific University Center for Professional Development: Monterey: Historic Capital of California.
 Learn where history happened, listen to many oral histories, and take the information back to your classroom.

 This is a great course for teachers who want to learn more about the California’s Gold Rush Era.
 Earn CEUs at Fresno Pacific University while traveling to the gold rush area or take the course from home on DVD.
 Find out more on the Gold Rush Course Page.
-Fresno Pacific University Course Pages: SOC 901V Gold Rush 49ers/Miners (No Travel) or SOC 901 Gold Rush 49ers/Miners (Travel Required).
+Learn more or sign up for this course at Fresno Pacific University Course Pages here.

 Are you a teacher interested in earning CEUs and learning more about California’s Gold Rush Era?
 You can take one of my courses on the Mother Lode through Fresno Pacific University Center For Professional Development.
 This course is offered on DVD as an at home study or you can travel to the sites in Mariposa, CA. Either way you will learn about California’s rich history and many of the people who were a part of making California what it is today.